Pseudo-Cyprian

 Pseudo-Cyprian is the conventional designation for the anonymous authors of Latin works falsely attributed to Cyprian of Carthage (died 258).
 These works do not have a common transmission history.
 Most are not forgeries, but were texts mistakenly attributed to Cyprian from an early date in their transmission.
 In many cases the works were taken to be authentic until modern times.

+In addition, there is a corpus of magical writings and related writings attributed to a composite figure of Cyprian of Carthage and Cyprian of Antioch.

+Pseudepigrapha

-The Pseudo-Cyprianic corpus can be divided into four groups.
+The Pseudo-Cyprianic corpus (or Pseudo-Cyprianea) can be divided into four groups.
 The first group is a set of treatises that was copied from an early date alongside authentic letters and became part of larger letter collections, acquiring Cyprianic attribution along the way.
 These include: